ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 ```
 {: screen}

-For more information about discovering the VMware guest VMs using the discovery tool, see this [public GitHub repository](https://github.com/IBM-Cloud/vpc-migration-tools/blob/main/v2v-discovery-tool-rmm/VMware/README.md){: external}
+For more information about discovering the VMware guest VMs by using the discovery tool, see this [public GitHub repository](https://github.com/IBM-Cloud/vpc-migration-tools/blob/main/v2v-discovery-tool-rmm/VMware/README.md){: external}

 ## Validate your migration
 {: #rackware-rmm-validation-classic}

 Before you decommission the source server, it is imperative to validate the target server.
-This is not an exhaustive list but some of the items to validate are:
+The following list is not exhaustive, but suggests some of the items to validate:

 - Application
 - Licensing